 When you’re ready to style, prep with Nexxus Weightless Style Smooth & Full Blow Dry Balm to protect your strands and get the perfect blowout finish.

 3. Current Fashion

-Next thing I considered: Should I cut my long hair into a shorter look if most of my clothes are more on the romantic, feminine, traditionally girly-girl side?
-A lot of people don’t consider their clothes and manner of dressing when it comes to picking a hairstyle, which I personally feel is a misstep.
-Your hair is an extension of your personality, just as your fashion taste is—which means, it only makes sense they coexist in peace and elevate the other, like marshmallows in hot chocolate (Ed’s note: If you disagree with marshmallows, we can’t be friends).
+Next thing to consider: Should I cut my long hair into a shorter look if most of my clothes are more on the romantic, feminine, traditionally girly-girl side?
+A lot of people don’t consider their clothes and manner of dressing when it comes to picking a hairstyle.
+Your hair is an extension of your personality, just as your fashion taste is.
+It only makes sense they coexist in peace and elevate the other.

-Not to say that one should dictate the other, but if a pixie or a bob looks completely jarring to you when paired with your frilly outfits, or if you can’t imagine how to even begin to style your hair during formal events/for your evening outfits, then maybe reconsider (Also, we might not be doing our jobs well, because that shouldn’t be an issue).
-Understand: You wear your hair every day, so choose a look that’s forgiving on both your features and your fashion choices.
+Not to say that one should dictate the other, but if a pixie or a bob looks completely jarring to you when paired with your outfits, or if you can’t imagine how to even begin to style your hair during formal events/for your evening looks, then maybe reconsider.
+Understand: You wear your hair every day, so choose a look that complements both your features and your fashion choices.